wikeyen/parkinglot/docs/prd.md

 ###2019/06/17
 ####Description
-A newbie car parking attendant, multiple parking-lots.
+A graduate car parking attendant, multiple parking-lots.
 When a parking-lot is full, then should go to the next one to park (the parking lots are in a sequence)

 ####Tasking
->given one car, two not fully occupied parking-lot<br>
+>given a graduate parking attendant, one parking boy, one car, two not fully occupied parking-lot<br>
 >when parking<br>
->then parking into the first parking-lot, and get a ticket from it<br>
+>then succeed parking into the first parking-lot, and get a ticket from it<br>
 >
->given one car, two parking-lots with the first one fully occupied and the second one with some vacancies<br>
+>given a graduate parking attendant, one car, two parking-lots with the first one fully occupied and the second one with some vacancies<br>
 >when parking<br>
 >then parking into the second parking-lot, and get a ticket from it<br>
 >
->given one car, two fully occupied parking-lot<br>
+>given a graduate parking attendant, one car, two fully occupied parking-lot<br>
 >when parking<br>
 >then parking failed<br>
 >
->given one car, no parking-lot<br>
+>given a graduate parking attendant, one car, no parking-lot<br>
 >when parking<br>
 >then parking failed<br>
 >